• Courses

 Track page views in a single-page application

-Unlike traditional websites, single-page websites/apps require additional configuration to make your pageview tracking correct.
-I’ve published a guide about this exact topic so make sure you check it out.
+Unlike traditional websites, single-page websites/apps require additional configuration to correct your pageview tracking.
+I’ve published a guide about this exact topic, so check it out.

 Several ideas/examples where Page variables and triggers are useful